16 Valentine’s Desserts For Two

 1 Triple Chocolate Fudge Brownie

 If you’re baking brownies for two, these gooey triple chocolate fudge brownies will make the perfect Valentine’s day dessert.
 They’re rich consistency comes from simple ingredients like cacao powder and almond butter, and their sugar-free sweetness comes from monk fruit.
+You can also check out our Keto Brownie Mix.

 2 Red Velvet Donuts